Basic Math | Basic-2 Math | Prealgebra | Workbooks | Glossary | Standards | Site Map | Help

 8 x 3 = 24

-Long and ShortSometimes the answers will be easy when you wind up with a single number.
-Those easy problems are short division.
-The number you are dividing is less than ten (1) times the value of the divisor.
+Long and ShortSometimes the answers will be easy and you will wind up with a single number in your quotient.
+Those easy problems are called short division.
+The number you are dividing is less than ten times the value of the divisor.
 Examples of short division include...

 28 ÷ 4 = 7